AmeriPride fleet monitoring devices save company $500k in fuel and truck costs

 Determined to quell speeding, idling and truck accidents, Minnetonka-based AmeriPride Uniform Services started installing high-tech monitoring devices across its entire fleet 20 months ago.
-The move is now paying off handsomely with safer driving, catapulted fuel efficiency and slashed truck and delivery costs.
+The move is now paying off with safer driving, improved fuel efficiency and lower truck and delivery costs.

-Officials at the127-year-old linen and uniform servicing company say the firm won big when it installed a high tech truck monitoring device called "inthinc" in more than 1,800 vehicles, at an estimated cost of roughly $50 per truck.
+Officials at the linen and uniform servicing company say the firm won big when it installed a high-tech truck monitoring device called “inthinc” in more than 1,800 vehicles, at an estimated cost of roughly $50 per truck.
 The idea, which has been embraced by large trucking firms nationwide, was to promote safe driving among its 1,500 drivers and service managers through real-time monitoring and voice coaching.

 The device installed in each AmeriPride delivery truck is activated by radio-frequency identification (RFID) cards carried by each driver.
 The device’s “Safety Driven Telematics Units” collect information about the driver’s behavior — such as speeding, seat belt usage, harsh braking or idling — and verbally coaches the driver in real time.
 The system also alerts managers back in the office of any unchecked safety violations or accidents and provides daily performance reports.

 Months later, the full fleet is outfitted and the data is in:

 • $500,000 reduction in fuel and maintenance costs in first 12 months

 • 99 percent decrease in speeding events since implementation.
 “We were hoping for 50 percent,” said Ben Saukko, AmeriPride communications director .